-Who Benefits from Microdosing Magic Mushrooms?
+Who Might Benefit from Microdosing Magic Mushrooms?

 “Psychedelics prove to you that there’s more than one way of seeing the world.”